MidnightJava/vocab-builder/README.md

-                        --no-word-lookup option is selected (default: it) -wo to-from | from-to, --word-order to-from | from-to Present words in the language you're learning (default) or the language you already know (default: to-from)
+                        --no-word-lookup option is selected (default: it) -wo to-from | from-to, --word-order to-from | from-to Present words in the language you're learning (to-from) or the language you already know (from-to). default: to-from

-  4. To run the server version of the app vocab_builder/server.py
+  4. To run the server version of the app (to be used with the UI) instead of the command line client vocab_builder/server.py
 ```

-Launch the https://github.com/MidnightJava/vocab-builder-ui web application (see ther readme there), and it will connect to the server automatically.
+Launch the https://github.com/MidnightJava/vocab-builder-ui web application (see the readme there), and it will connect to the server automatically.
 You can also test the REST API in the server by looking at server.py and using a web browser or a command-line tool like curl to form an appropriate HTTP request message, using either the GET or POST methods.